Law of carriage of goods by sea

-The law of carriage of goods by sea is a body of law that governs the rights and duties of shippers, carriers and consignees of marine cargo.
+The law of carriage of goods by sea is the body of law that governs the rights and duties of shippers, carriers and consignees of marine cargo.

 Primarily concerned with cargo claims, this body of law combines the international commercial law, the law of the sea and admiralty laws.

-The typical obligations of a carrier by sea to a shipper of cargo are:
+The typical obligations of a carrier by sea due to a shipper of cargo are: